AiekDev/aerocord/README.md

 ## Building

 Packaging will create builds in the dist/ folder.
 You can then install them like mentioned above or distribute them
+NOTE: Make sure you have Nodejs and pnpm installed.

 ```sh
 git clone https://github.com/Aiek/Aerocord